cmoserj/culturologies.github.io/_pages/cv.md

 ---

 {% include base_path %}
-Here you can find [my full CV](https://culturologies.co/files/Moser_CV.pdf) and, below it, selected media coverage of my work.
+Here you can find [my full CV](https://culturologies.co/files/Moser_CV.pdf) and selected media coverage of my work.
 Please visit my [Publications and Papers](https://culturologies.co/publications) page for full copies of all of the publications listed below.

  Selected Media Coverage
 ======